arshavirkarapetyan/academicprojects/extrinsicMinPQ/README.md

-We build an implementation of the ExtrinsicMinPQ interface.
+We build an implementation of the ExtrinsicMinPQ interface and KDTree class.